Emerging Innovations Fund

 Due diligence occurs over two to three months following the close of an applications period.
 You may be contacted for additional information in this review window.

-The Economic Advisory Board will meet and determine awards in December 2013.
+The Economic Advisory Board will announce awardees in first quarter 2014.

 Applications must contain all of the following: